KennethNweke/NetworkHardening/README.md

 ## Objective

 The Network Hardening project aimed to establish a secure network topology.
-The primary focus was to enhance the security and resilience of a network by applying various hardening techniques by identifying vulnerabilities, implementing security controls, and following best practices to protect network infrastructure from potential threats.
+The primary focus was to enhance network security and resilience by identifying vulnerabilities, implementing security controls, and following best practices to protect the infrastructure from potential threats.

 ## Skills Learned